-The LaunchPad Sprints programme consists of four entrepreneurship sessions run over a number of weeks during and outside of term.
+The LaunchPad Sprints programme consists of four entrepreneurship sessions run over two weeks.
 The purpose of the programme is to introduce entrepreneurship and startup practices to individuals and teams who are interested in entrepreneurship, social enterprise and other startup initiatives.

-The LaunchPad Sprints programme was set up to give budding student entrepreneurs a crash course in real life entrepreneurship and idea initiation.
-The programme is open to Trinity students both on the undergraduate and postgraduate level.
-For more details and for a specific breakdown of the timetable please see below.
+The Blackstone LaunchPad Sprints programme is designed to give budding student entrepreneurs a crash course in real life entrepreneurship and idea development.
+The programme is open to both individuals and teams from Trinity College Dublin (at both the undergraduate and postgraduate level).

-The application deadline for 2017 is Tuesday June 27th.
-Individuals will be notified in regard to their application the following week.
-To register for your place on the 2017 Sprints programme please make sure you've first signed up to LaunchPad on Ideator (which will be used during the Sprints programme) and register your place here on EventBrite.
+To apply click below and submit your application before the 15th of January.
+Individuals are generally notified in regard to their application the following week.
+To apply on any Sprints programme please make sure you've first signed up to Blackstone LaunchPad's community page (which will be used during the Sprints programme).

 TERMS & CONDITIONS / FAQs

-- Individuals must be available to the best of their abilities for the duration of the programme (Four daytime sessions between July 4th and July 14th).
-The sessions are held during lunch hours (10am - 3pm) to best accommodate students' timetables.
+Individuals must be available to the best of their abilities for the duration of the programme (Four daytime sessions on January 17th, 22nd, 24th, 29th).
+The sessions are held during lunch hours (12pm - 2pm) to best accommodate students' timetables.
 We require you and your team members to attend at least 75% of the sessions collectively.